Definition of planet: IAU definition

 The vote was passed, with 424 astronomers taking part in the ballot.
 The IAU also resolved that "planets and dwarf planets are two distinct classes of objects", meaning that dwarf planets, despite their name, would not be considered planets.

-On September 13, 2006, the IAU placed Eris, its moon Dysnomia, and Pluto into their Minor Planet Catalogue, giving them the official minor planet designations (134340) Pluto, (136199) Eris, and (136199) Eris I Dysnomia.
+On September 13, 2006, the International Astronomical Union placed Eris, its moon Dysnomia, and Pluto into their Minor Planet Catalogue, giving them the official minor planet designations (134340) Pluto, (136199) Eris, and (136199) Eris I Dysnomia.
 Other possible dwarf planets, such as 2003 EL_{61}, 2005 FY_{9}, Sedna and Quaoar, were left in temporary limbo until a formal decision could be reached regarding their status.

-On June 11, 2008, the IAU executive committee announced the establishment of a subclass of dwarf planets comprising the aforementioned "new category of trans-Neptunian objects" to which Pluto is a prototype.
+On June 11, 2008, the International Astronomical Union executive committee announced the establishment of a subclass of dwarf planets comprising the aforementioned "new category of trans-Neptunian objects" to which Pluto is a prototype.
 This new class of objects, termed plutoids, would include Pluto, Eris and any other trans-Neptunian dwarf planets, but excluded Ceres.
 The IAU decided that those TNOs with an absolute magnitude brighter than +1 would be named by a joint commissions of the planetary and minor-planet naming committees, under the assumption that they were likely to be dwarf planets.
 To date, only two other TNOs, 2003 EL_{61} and 2005 FY_{9}, have met the absolute magnitude requirement, while other possible dwarf planets, such as Sedna, Orcus and Quaoar, were named by the minor-planet committee alone.
 On July 11, 2008, the Working Group on Planetary Nomenclature named 2005 FY_{9} Makemake, and on September 17, 2008, they named 2003 EL_{61} Haumea.